pineappletapped/pineappletapped_portal_v2/docs/cors-headers.md

 # Cloud Function CORS headers

-The shared CORS helper at `functions/src/utils/httpCors.ts` sets the response headers for `recordLogin`, `analytics_track`, and `createOrder` before handling either the preflight or the actual POST request.
+The shared CORS helper at `functions/src/utils/httpCors.ts` sets the response headers for the `analytics_track` and `createOrder` HTTP functions before handling either the preflight or the actual POST request.
 When the caller origin matches one of the allowed domains, the Cloud Function replies with:

 | Header | Value |